 View a printable list of all sights, restaurants, entertainment, and hotels from this itinerary.
 View

-1.Start your day at Patachou on the Park, one of several area restaurants from Texan-turned Indianapolis resident Martha Hoover.
+1Start your day at Patachou on the Park, one of several area restaurants from Texas-turned-Indianapolis resident Martha Hoover.
 Choose from satisfying omelets made from free-range local eggs, broken yolk sandwiches, cuban breakfast, and lovingly brewed coffee.

-2.Stroll off some of that hearty breakfast by heading west one mile along the Cultural Trail, a 2012-completed 8-mile urban bike and pedestrian path that connects Indy's six cultural districts and also hitches onto the longer Monon Trail.
-Along the way, keep an eye out for the more than a dozen public artworks—plus plenty of great people-watching.
+2Stroll off some of that hearty breakfast by heading west one mile along the Cultural Trail, an 8-mile urban bike and pedestrian path that connects Indy's six cultural districts and also hitches onto the longer Monon Trail.
+Along the way, keep an eye out for the more than a dozen public artworks—plus plenty of great people watching.

-6.Boasting 250 acres with both outdoor and indoor activities, you could basically spend all weekend within White River State Park.
-You can visit the NCAA Hall of Champions Museum or the Indiana Historical Society; or simply stroll along the White River Promenade with renderings of famous buildings carved into the limestone.
+6Boasting 250 acres of both outdoor and indoor activities, you could basically spend the whole weekend within White River State Park.
+You can visit the NCAA Hall of Champions Museum or the Indiana Historical Society.
+Or simply stroll along the White River Promenade with renderings of famous buildings carved into the limestone.
 Speaking of public art, you'll discover plenty of it here: the 43-foot-tall wind-activated "Tent" sculpture, the modern "Totem," the stone maze, and the bison statute, among others.
-Plus, during baseball season, the Minor League Indianapolis Indians play to family-friendly crowds in Victory Field.
+During baseball season, the Minor League Indianapolis Indians play to family-friendly crowds in Victory Field.

-1.Don't let the off-the-beaten path locale and seedy-looking exterior steer you away from Kountry Kitchen Soul Food Place.
-Join the sports stars, musicians, and even President Obama who have all visited for the down-home Southern-style breakfasts of steak and eggs, French toast, pancakes, and omelets.
-And nothing is over 10 bucks.
+1Don't let the off-the-beaten path locale and seedy-looking exterior steer you away from Kountry Kitchen Soul Food Place.
+Join the sports stars, musicians, and even President Obama, who have all visited for the down-home Southern-style breakfasts of steak and eggs, French toast, pancakes, and omelets.
+And nothing is over ten bucks.

-3.You can't go to Indy without acknowledging its car-racing fame.
-You'll be on the cutting edge when you visit the brand-new Dallara IndyCar Factory where you can create your own IndyCar, race in simulators, and peek into the factory windows.
+3You can't go to Indy without acknowledging its car-racing fame.
+You'll be on the cutting edge when you visit the Dallara IndyCar Factory where you can create your own IndyCar, race in simulators, and peek into the factory windows.

 Where to Stay

-The flashy JW Marriott (rooms from $189/night) opened in 2011 as the country's largest in the chain; its nickname is "big blue" for its 33 stories of curved, blue-tinted glass.
-The contemporary look continues to the interior with sleek wood furnishings, and sophisticated gold and red hues.
+The flashy JW Marriott (rooms from $189/night) is nicknamed "big blue" for its 33 stories of curved, blue-tinted glass.
+The contemporary look continues to the interior with sleek wood furnishings and sophisticated gold and red hues.

-In the heart of the city, families get bang for their buck at the Embassy Suites Downtown (rooms from $169/night) with its complimentary cooked-to-order breakfasts and proximity to the museums.
+In the heart of the city, families get bang for their buck at the Embassy Suites Indianapolis-Downtown (rooms from $169/night) with its complimentary, cooked-to-order breakfasts and proximity to the museums.

 When to Go

-Like Chicago, Indianapolis has a distinctly different feel if you visit during the summer vs. winter, but either time works for a trip.
-When it's cold, the many world-class museums get most of the attention as people hurry in from the cold.
-But as soon as temperatures nudge into the 60s and beyond, the city comes to life with outdoor concerts, baseball games, cyclists, and joggers out on the trails, visitors enjoying outdoor artwork and the sprawling White River State Park grounds, and racecar enthusiasts cramming the Speedway.
-In fact, in May, an audible hum resonates across town during Indy 500 events.
+Like Chicago, Indianapolis has a distinctly different feel when you visit during the summer or winter, but either time works for a trip.
+When it's cold, the many world-class museums get most of the attention, as people hurry in from the cold.
+But as soon as temperatures nudge into the sixties and beyond, the city comes to life with outdoor concerts, baseball games, cyclists and joggers out on the trails, visitors enjoying outdoor artwork and the sprawling White River State Park grounds, and racecar enthusiasts cramming the Speedway.
+In fact, in May, an audible hum resonates through town during Indy 500 events.

 How to Get There